RightToPrivacy/wipri/README.md

 Another concern I've had with some other mac address randomization options is the commonly used "keep the real OUI".

-I understand the WHY behind this method.
-But personally don't want to follow it for my own devices.
+I understand the WHY behind this.
+Personally decided against for my own devices.
 Example: what if in the history of a device, your new install were to leak the permanent mac somewhere?

-If the permanent OUI is being used, and logged, how might this become a risk of linking the 'spoofed' to the permanent (same REAL hardware OUI - narrows it down quite a bit)
+If the permanent OUI were used, and logged, how might this become a risk of linking itself to the 'spoofed' to the permanent (same REAL hardware OUI - narrows it down quite a bit)

-I layout concerns here on some of why I chose what I did for WiPri: https://youtu.be/291uohokEOQ?t=166
+Some of the thought process behind wipri https://youtu.be/291uohokEOQ?t=166

 ---

-### ❤️ TUTORIALS + SUPPORT:
+### TUTORIALS + SUPPORT:

-☕ READ TUTORIALS / BUY ME A COFFEE: https://buymeacoffee.com/politictech (+ current btc addy, most posts completely public or will become public)
+☕ READ TUTORIALS / BUY ME A COFFEE: https://buymeacoffee.com/politictech

 ❤️ MONERO: 48qtspi5En44mJZLeiMoHYFEmuJfQYb5DLQxLDr7d1NXc53XaAvoT8PS3wBrhEc3VY1wxu5Rgw6oKBYgahpSAYnpHntbQNM